-In the unlikely case that a person has a permit, it is still illegal to keep animals in these conditions in terms of Act 71 Of 1962.
+In the unlikely case that a person has a permit, it is still illegal to keep animals in these conditons in terms of Act 71 Of 1962.
 Action must be taken.

-When wild animals are removed from these unacceptable conditions they must go to an approved rehabilitation centre to check their health and prepare them for release in a suitable area.
+When wild animals are removed from these unacceptable conditions they must go to an NSPCA approved rehabilitation centre for suitable care, feeding and preparation for release in a suitable area.